 Vaccine Safety for Ob-Gyns

-NEW!
-The Journal of Pediatrics has released a study "Increasing exposure to antibody-stimulating proteins and polysaccharides in vaccines is not associated with risk of autism", evaluating the impact of early childhood vaccines, and researchers have found that there is no connection with autism.
+Journal of Pediatrics Study: "Increasing exposure to antibody-stimulating proteins and polysaccharides in vaccines is not associated with risk of autism", evaluating the impact of early childhood vaccines, and researchers have found that there is no connection with autism.
 Please click here to read more.

 Updated!
 Seasonal flu vaccine safety and pregnant women, from the CDC.